 About The Illusions Index

 The Illusions Index is an open-access resource, intended for use both by the general public and by researchers in the philosophy and psychology of perception, and beyond.
-It is funded by the Centre for the Study of Perceptual Experience, the School of Humanities, and the College of Arts at the University of Glasgow, and by donations from you.
+The pages for each illusion are stable URLs, so researchers can easily cite illusions in scholarly work by referring to those URLs.
+The Index is funded by the Centre for the Study of Perceptual Experience, the School of Humanities, and the College of Arts at the University of Glasgow, and by donations from you.
 All we ask is that you cite the articles in The Illusions Index using the author and citation information indicated beside each article, and conform to the Creative Commons license (CC BY-NC_SA 4.0).

 More about Perceptual Illusions

 Our senses are remarkable.
 They have evolved to allow us to accurately perceive a huge variety of things: colours, shapes, sounds, textures, tastes, smells, heat, location, direction, to name but a few.
 And they allow us to do so in very different conditions, such as bright sunlight, at dusk, in the air, underwater, in heat, and in cold.

 As a consequence of this tremendous power and flexibility, our senses occasionally let us down and we fail to perceive the world accurately.
 However, we usually have to work hard to find the stimuli and the conditions that mislead senses, as they are so well attuned to the world.
 Thus, illusions are relatively rare.